IBM-Watson/design-library/language/ui-patterns/documentation/animation/index.md

 );
 ```

 In order to use any of these animations in a product, we have implemented an animate Sass mixin.
-To include animation with an element, use the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
-We have included defaults for duration (2s) and timing function (ease-in), in case you do not specify your own.
+To include the animation on the element, use the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
+If you do not specify duration and timing function, we have included the default values of 2s and ease-in.

 For example, you can implement `@include animate('fade-in');` or `@include animate(fade-in, 3s, snap-in);`.

-We currently provide these animations:
+The current animations provided are:

 Entrance Animations
 - `fade-in`